Colorectal Cancer – Lynch syndrome

 Lynch syndrome (LS), also known as Hereditary Non-Polyposis Colorectal Cancer (HNPCC), is the most common hereditary colorectal (CRC) cancer predisposition syndrome.
-It is an autosomal dominant condition that causes a significant increased lifetime risk of CRC and endometrial (uterine) cancer in addition to other cancers.
-Individuals suspected of having LS should be referred for a genetic consultation for consideration of genetic testing.
-Screening, surveillance and management of CRC and other cancers should be guided by genetic test results and/or family/ personal history.
-Studies show that conversations between patients and their healthcare providers are the strongest driver of screening participation.
+It is an autosomal dominant condition that results in an increased lifetime risk of colorectal cancer (CRC) in addition to other cancers.
+Individuals at high or intermediate risk of LS should be referred for a genetic consultation for consideration of genetic testing.
+The results of genetic testing can lead to appropriate surveillance and improved outcomes for both affected individuals and their family members.
+Conversations between patients and their healthcare providers are strong drivers of screening participation.

 WHAT IS LYNCH SYNDROME?